Quantum Geometric Confinement and Dynamical Transmission in Grushin Cylinder: Uniformly fibred extensions of

 \begin{corollary} Under the assumptions of Proposition \ref{prop:g0g1Sobolev}, $(g^\pm_{0,k})_{k\in\mathbb{Z}}$ and $(g^\pm_{1,k})_{k\in\mathbb{Z}}$ belong $\ell^2(\mathbb{Z})$.
 Hence, \eqref{e1:F2-1g0} and \eqref{eq:F2-1g1} define functions $y\mapsto g_0^\pm(y)$ and $y\mapsto g_1^\pm(y)$ that belong to $L^2(\mathbb{S}^1,\ud y)$.
 In particular, the summability properties \eqref{eq:g0g1Sobolev_typeF}-\eqref{eq:g0g1Sobolev_typeIII} imply that $g_0^\pm \in H^{s_{0,\pm}}(\mathbb{S}^1, \ud y)$ and $g_1^\pm\in H^{s_{1,\pm}}(\mathbb{S}^1,\ud y)$, where the order of such Sobolev spaces is, respectively, \begin{itemize} \item[(i)] $s_{1,\pm}=\frac{1}{2}\frac{1-\alpha}{1+\alpha}$\qquad\qquad\qquad\qquad\qquad\; for the Friedrichs extension, \item[(ii)] $s_{1,-}=\frac{1}{2}\frac{1-\alpha}{1+\alpha}$, $s_{0,+}=s_{1,+}=\frac{1}{2}\frac{3+\alpha}{1+\alpha}$ \quad for extensions of type $\mathrm{I}_R$, \item[(iii)] $s_{1,+}=\frac{1}{2}\frac{1-\alpha}{1+\alpha}$, $s_{0,-}=s_{1,-}=\frac{1}{2}\frac{3+\alpha}{1+\alpha}$ \quad for extensions of type $\mathrm{I}_L$, \item[(iv)] $s_{1,\pm}=s_{0,\pm}=\frac{1}{2}\frac{1-\alpha}{1+\alpha}$ \qquad\qquad\qquad \;\;\;\,for extensions of type $\mathrm{II}_a$, \item[(v)] $s_{1,\pm}=s_{0,\pm}=\frac{1}{2}\frac{3+\alpha}{1+\alpha}$ \qquad\qquad\qquad \;\; for extensions of type $\mathrm{III}$. \end{itemize} \end{corollary}

-\begin{proof}[Proof of Proposition \ref{prop:g0g1Sobolev}] For each case, the proof is organised in two levels.
-First, we consider each family of extensions as characterised by Theorem \ref{thm:bifibre-extensionsc0c1} in terms of certain self-adjointness constraints between the coefficients $c_0^\pm$ and $c_1^\pm$ of the representation \eqref{eq:repreDHstar}-\eqref{eq:gkrepresentation} of the elements of $\mathcal{D}(\mathscr{H}_\alpha^*)$, and we show that owing to such constraints the a priori summability \eqref{eq:pileupcond2}-\eqref{eq:pileupcond3} of the $c_0^\pm$'s and $c_1^\pm$'s is actually enhanced (see also Remark \ref{rem:enhanced_summability} below).
+\begin{proof}[Proof of Proposition \ref{prop:g0g1Sobolev}] For each case, the proof is organised in two stages.
+First, we consider each family of extensions on fibre Hilbert space as characterised by Theorem \ref{thm:bifibre-extensionsc0c1} in terms of certain self-adjointness constraints between the coefficients $c_0^\pm$ and $c_1^\pm$ of the representation \eqref{eq:repreDHstar}-\eqref{eq:gkrepresentation} of the elements of $\mathcal{D}(\mathscr{H}_\alpha^*)$, and we show that owing to such constraints the a priori summability \eqref{eq:pileupcond2}-\eqref{eq:pileupcond3} of the $c_0^\pm$'s and $c_1^\pm$'s is actually enhanced (see also Remark \ref{rem:enhanced_summability} below).
 Then, we export the resulting summability of the $c_0^\pm$'s and $c_1^\pm$'s on to the $g_0^\pm$'s and $g_1^\pm$'s by means of the relations

 valid for $k\neq 0$ (see \eqref{eq:limitsg0g1} above).
 Obviously, it suffices to prove the final summability properties for $k\in\mathbb{Z}\setminus\{0\}$.
 Let us also recall from \eqref{eq:Phinorm} that